 Here’s an example:

-Interviewer: “Can you describe the difference between anterior and posterior pelvic tilt to me, and how they apply to different scenarios of training?”
+Interviewer: “Can you describe the difference between anterior and posterior pelvic tilt to me?”

 Bad response: “Anterior pelvic tilt is more anterior, you know?
 And posterior tilt is, like, less anterior.
 Because it’s posterior.
 And with training, for me, I feel it more when I’m doing posterior stuff.”

 Good response: “I’ve heard the terms, but to be honest anatomy and biomechanics are not currently my strong suit.
-But I’m passionate about learning anything that serves the client and makes me better.”
+But I’m looking forward to learning and getting better!”

 A successful personal training job interview comes down to three factors within your control: